 Mortgage payments or rent

 Your mortgage or rent payment is likely your largest expenditure.
-Since it’s the largest line item within the budget, make sure you use your housing costs as a foundation for analyzing all other expenses.
+Since it’s the largest line item within the budget, make sure you use your housing costs as a foundation for analyzing all other irregular expenses.
 This is one expenditure that will likely grow, so track your housing costs regularly.

 As with your housing costs, your utility costs will rise with time.
 Track exactly how much you’re spending on electricity and water each month.
-Then you can catch when you’ve been overcharged for a bill.
+Then you can catch when you’ve been overcharged for a utility bill.

 Analyzing your home insurance bills will also tell you more about your coverage.
 Are there insurance products you’re not capitalizing on?
 Carefully review your home insurance costs to see if you’re getting full value for your policy.

 Like home insurance, car insurance is unfortunately one of those necessary expenses.
 Review how much you’re spending each month.
 Then call your insurance company directly to learn more about your rate.
-You can often negotiate a lower rate if when your driving habits change.
+You can often negotiate a lower rate if your driving habits change.

 Cable television bills